All Episodes

 All right.

-The US-based employer wants to sponsor you in most instances, has to first go through the U.S. Department of Labor to determine to be able to determine that they've undergone a recruitment campaign to try to find U.S. citizens or lawful permanent residents to do The job, once they get that labor certification, then they can file a petition, an immigrant petition for alien worker with U.S. citizenship and immigration services.
+The U.S.-based employer who wants to sponsor you, in most instances, has to first go through the U.S. Department of Labor to determine, to be able to determine that they've undergone a recruitment campaign to try to find U.S. citizens or lawful permanent residents to do the job.

 But in certain categories, the wait can be a decade.

-I mean, if you're from India or China, you're not getting a – in a lot of categories, Here, I'll just let me pull up the visa bulletin.
+I mean, if you're from India or China, you're not getting a, in a lot of categories, here, I'll just let me pull up the visa bulletin.

 And it changes every month.